 The Guard (2011)

 The Guard, written and directed by John Michael McDonagh, older brother of Martin McDonagh who made the incomparable In Bruges in 2008, is a crime-comedy with just about the strongest Irish identity in the history of cinema.
-Set and filmed in Ireland with chiefly Irish actors, The Guard alternates between being proud and abashed about its irishness; one minute tributing the existence of its characters and environments, the next mocking it with a beautifully weighted sarcasm.
+Set and filmed in Ireland with chiefly Irish actors, The Guard alternates between being proud and abashed about its Irishness; one minute tributing the existence of its characters and environments, the next mocking it with a beautifully weighted sarcasm.
 The downplayed humorous tone is McDonagh's merit.
 He takes full advantage of his crisp writing, which is a traditional crime story in essence, but with some very distinct peculiarities that he knows how to accentuate and make count.
-His brilliant tool is the ever infallable Brendan Gleeson, who is so remarkably gifted at making his characters his own, even when it's one as preposterous as this one.
-Don Cheadle's character enables McDonagh's twisted take on the buddy/partner formula, and the possibilites for fun between these two poles apart are as many as they are well utilized.
+His brilliant tool is the ever infallible Brendan Gleeson, who is so remarkably gifted at making his characters his own, even when it's one as preposterous as this one.
+Don Cheadle's character enables McDonagh's twisted take on the buddy/partner formula, and the possibilities for fun between these two poles apart are as many as they are well utilized.